Hagens Berman Managing Partner and Co-Founder, Steve W. Berman, Named 2022 Titan of the Plaintiffs Bar

 Steve Berman represents consumers, investors and employees in large, complex litigation held in state and federal courts.
 Steve's trial experience has earned him significant recognition and led The National Law Journal to name him one of the 100 most powerful lawyers in the nation, and to repeatedly name Hagens Berman one of the top 10 plaintiffs’ firms in the country.
-Steve was named an MVP of the Year by Law360 from 2016 to 2019 for his class-action litigation and received the 2017 Plaintiffs’ Trailblazer award.
-He was recognized for the third year in a row as an Elite Trial Lawyer by The National Law Journal.
+He was named an MVP of the Year by Law360 in class-action litigation and received the 2017, 2021 and 2022 Trailblazer award.
+Law360 also named him a Titan of the Plaintiffs Bar every eligible year, and his cases have received the American Antitrust Institute’s Honoree for Outstanding Antitrust Litigation Achievement in Private Law Practice recognition three times just since 2018.
+Steve was also recognized for the sixth year as an Elite Trial Lawyer by The National Law Journal, and BestLawyers named him to its 2023 list of Best Lawyers in America in plaintiffs litigation.

 Steve co-founded Hagens Berman in 1993 after his prior firm refused to represent several young children who consumed fast food contaminated with E. coli—Steve knew he had to help.
 In that case, Steve proved that the poisoning was the result of Jack in the Box’s cost cutting measures along with gross negligence.
 He was further inspired to build a firm that vociferously fought for the rights of those unable to fight for themselves.
 Berman’s innovative approach, tenacious conviction and impeccable track record have earned him an excellent reputation and numerous historic legal victories.
 He is considered one of the nation’s most successful class-action attorneys, and has been praised for securing record-breaking settlements and tangible benefits for class members.
 Steve is particularly known for his tenacity in forging consumer settlements that return a high percentage of recovery to class members.